-Deduction for personal exemptions suspended For 2018, you can’t claim a personal exemption deduction for yourself, your spouse, or your dependents.
+Deduction for personal exemptions suspended Starting with the 2018 tax year, you can’t claim a personal exemption deduction for yourself, your spouse, or your dependents.

 You can take one exemption for yourself unless you can be claimed as a dependent by another taxpayer.
 If another taxpayer is entitled to claim you as a dependent, you cannot take an exemption for yourself even if the other taxpayer does not actually claim you as a dependent.